connornishijima/Lixie-arduino/getting-started.md

 #### Full Brightness

 If you want to allow for any possible lighting scenario, you'll need to have a power supply that can support all 20 LEDs in each digit at full white.
 That is 60mA per LED, multiplied by 20 LEDs, multiplied by the number of digits in your display.
-For a 6-digit clock flashing full-white, you would need a power supply capable of 60mA\*20\*6 = 7,200mA or 7.2A.
-You'll probably want the microcontroller powered by the same supply, so add an extra ampere for headroom: 8.2A.
+For a 6-digit clock flashing every single LED at full-white, you would need a power supply capable of 60mA\*20\*6 = 7,200mA or **7.2A**.
+You'll probably want the microcontroller powered by the same supply, so add an extra ampere for headroom: **8.2A**.

 #### Software Regulation

-Lixie's library offers a handy **lix.max_power(*volts*, *milliamps*)** function that you can call in your setup before writing anything in the displays.
+Lixie's library offers a handy **lix.max_power(*volts*, *milliamps*);** function that you can call in your setup before writing anything in the displays.
 This uses some quick math to determine if the scene you're writing to the LEDs will overreach your power supply limits, and globally reduce digit brightness to keep power consumption under the limits of your supply.

 For example, if I wanted to run a 6-digit clock in full white off of a computer's USB port, (5V, 500mA max) I would include

     lix.max_power(5,500);

 in my Arduino setup() function.
-Normally, a 4-digit white clock would consume 720mA, but with the limits set it will run at 69.4% of the maximum brightness to keep consumption at 500mA.
+Normally, a 6-digit white clock would consume 720mA, but with the 500mA limit set it will run at 69.4% of the maximum brightness to keep consumption at 500mA.
 However, this still means we're running the USB port at its max rating, to limiting it to 400mA would be safer.
 (55.5% brightness)

-This software power limit is designed to only reduce brightness IF the current lighting exceeds the power ratings.
-If the formentioned clock was run in green, it would only consume 240mA and thus would still run at full brightness.
+This software power limit is designed to only reduce brightness *if the current lighting exceeds the power ratings*.
+If the formentioned clock was only run in green instead, it would consume 240mA and thus would still run at full brightness.